- Employee Management

 According to a survey conducted by CIPD, before the pandemic 15% of the employers said that more than half of their team worked regularly at home.
 However, this percentage is expected to be shifted to 40% after the crisis.
 This finding is a great example of the popularity of the new pattern of the hybrid model in the market.

 For most HR managers, hybrid working is considered to be a positive outcome of the pandemic.
 The ‘compulsory’ remote work during the crisis allowed companies to realise the work should be output-focused instead of encouraging presenteeism.

 Some people adapted easily to remote working and could find focus and be productive at home.
+Mobile working has also made its appearance.
 On the other hand, others had to deal with frustrations such as the lack of face to face interaction and loneliness.